 Is Follow/Unfollow Dead?

 Welcome to The Social Lab!
-This blog will not only help you navigate your personal social media but also investigate marketing trends and examples of great social media work.
+This blog will help you navigate your social media and investigate marketing trends and examples of great social media work.
 Do you have something we should talk about?
-Make sure to send us an email or contact us on social media.
+Make sure to send us an email.

-Basically, a follow/unfollow strategy is a plan to follow individuals on Twitter or Instagram in the hopes of them following you back.
+A follow/unfollow strategy is a plan to follow individuals on Twitter or Instagram in the hopes of them following you back.
 The unfollow aspect is to improve your follow ratio, so you don't have a situation where you are following 1000 people and have 100 followers.
 Here is an example of the strategy:

 Monday: Follow 30 people